RocketChat/docs-old/installation/automation-tools/openshift.md

 # OpenShift

-This repository hosts some templates for provision Rocket Chat in OpenShift.
+This repository hosts some templates for provision Rocket.Chat in OpenShift.

 [http://developers.redhat.com/](http://developers.redhat.com/)